viamrobotics/docs/docs/components/arm/lite6.md

 ---
-title: "Configure an xArmLite Arm"
+title: "Configure an lite6 Arm"
-linkTitle: "xArmLite"
+linkTitle: "lite6"
 weight: 34
 type: "docs"
 description: "Configure a UFACTORY Lite 6 arm for your machine."